irisdma/Recoil-Plotting-Tool/README.md

 ### Note: This will most definitley be blocked on these games
 Apex Legends, Fortnite, Rust, Dead by Daylight, Halo: The Master Chief Collection, Fall Guys, New World, Outriders, Spellbreak, Ark: Survival Evolved, Predator: Hunting Grounds, Valorant, League of Legends, CS2 (Faceit)

+Also, this is lowkey shit I will release one for CS2 (VAC)